 She closed her eyes.
 When he spoke like this, his voice was smooth like butter and sweet like honey.
-It had such an effect on her - he didn't have to say or do much - for her brain to turn to mush.
+It had such an effect on her - he didn't have to say or do much - to turn her brain to mush.

 "I wish I could go back in time and treat you better...
 I wish I didn't take you for granted..."

-Tears were welling up in her eyes.
-It was as though he was singing softly for her - producing a melancholy melody with just his voice and words.
+Tears welled up in her eyes.
+It was as though he was singing softly for her, producing a melancholy melody with just his voice and words.
 She felt herself being reeled in like a fish on a hook.

-"I wish I could wrap my hands around your pretty little neck and strangle you, "till you turn blue in the face.
+"I wish I could wrap my hands around your pretty little neck and strangle you, 'til you turn blue in the face.
 I should've done that a long time ago."

 And, just like that, the music had stopped.
 The spell had been broken, but she was trapped by the hook, squirming and wanting to be let go.